UWPCE-PythonCert/PythonCertDevel/_sources/modules/Sequences.rst.txt

     In [160]: type(t)
     Out[160]: tuple

-This is a Python "gotcha" -- some folks on my team recently had a wierd bug that two of them could not figure out.
+This is a Python "gotcha" -- some folks on my team recently had a weird bug that two of them could not figure out.
 They were getting a type error -- something like:

 TypeError: unsupported operand type(s) for /: 'tuple' and 'float'